 #3 Doublecheck Your Tax Return

 If you’re used to getting a refund every year, you may not be checking your numbers too carefully to make sure you’re getting as large of a refund as you qualify for.
-But there are tons of deductions and credits out there, especially for people with children or people who own homes.
+A lot of folks don’t even know which of the 2024 tax brackets they fall into.
+Not to mention the fact that there are tons of deductions and credits out there, especially for people with children or people who own homes.

 The more you can deduct from your tax bill or claim as a credit, the more you’ll get back as your refund.